Iceland Road Trip Itinerary for 10 Days

 Drive next to the horseshoe shaped Canyon of Ásbyrgi natural area.
 Then, Húsavík town!
 We booked a whale watching tour with the company Gentle Giants in advance, and had time to explore town before our boat left.

 We walked around the wharf and marina, layered on warm clothes, then headed out in our boat to find some whales!
 Our guide Sara was fantastic, and within forty minutes we saw our first whale!
-In total, we saw 6 humpback whales.
-It was phenomenal to see them come up so close to the boat!

 Once you leave Húsavík, drive to the town of Laugar in Reykjadalur for the night.